Skip to main content

 Set to meta mode: ns.set(planner_mode="meta")

-Ensure intuition is enabled:
+Ensure Governance is enforcing:

 ns.run("task", intuition=True)